stefanofa/awesome/TOPICS.md

 *   [dyad-sh/dyad](https://github.com/dyad-sh/dyad) - Local, open-source AI app builder for power users ✨ v0 / Lovable / Replit / Bolt alternative 🌟 Star if you like it!

+*   [KartikLabhshetwar/screenshot-studio](https://github.com/KartikLabhshetwar/screenshot-studio) - A free, browser-based editor for creating stunning screenshots and visuals.
+No signup, no watermarks.

 *   [vercel/vectr](https://github.com/vercel/vectr) - A free, open-source template for building natural language image search on the AI Cloud.

 *   [vercel/ai-elements](https://github.com/vercel/ai-elements) - AI Elements is a component library and custom registry built on top of shadcn/ui to help you build AI-native applications faster.